cassiozen/mithryn-ttrpg/players guide.md

 Battleaxe: Min STR 7, 3D12 (1D12 rushed), Two-handed/Bulky
 Shortbow: Min STR 4, 1D12 (1D12 rushed), Two-handed
-Scale Mail (+6 TH, bulky)
+Scale Mail (+6 DF, bulky)
 Whetstone & repair kit
 5 silver remaining

 ##### Healer – Wandering cleric or monk devoted to aiding others.

 Mace: Min STR 5, 2D12 (1D12 rushed)
-Leather Armor (+3 TH)
+Leather Armor (+3 DF)
 Healer’s kit (3 uses)
 15 silver remaining

-### Step 6 – Your Vital Stats: Hit Points and To Hit (TH) score
+### Step 6 – Your Vital Stats: Hit Points and Defense (DF) score

-#### To Hit (TH) score
+#### Defense (DF) score

-TH reflects the character’s ability to avoid damage in combat.
-When someone swings at you, they’ll need to roll equal to or higher than your TH to land a hit.
+DF reflects the character’s ability to avoid damage in combat.
+When someone swings at you, they’ll need to roll equal to or higher than your DF to land a hit.

-To calculate your TH, add your Rank to the total TH bonus from your armor.
+To calculate your DF, add your Rank to the total DF bonus from your armor.

 #### Hit Points (HP)